benjymous/annotations/sandman/sandman.28.md

 Page 19 panel 3:  "Worse for wear":  Drunk.
 	Panel 5:  " `Strewth":  Long-time _Hellblazer_ readers recognize this
 as "God's truth", a minor expletive.
-The shortening occured because of a general reluctance to use the word "God".
+The shortening occurred because of a general reluctance to use the word "God".
 Similar examples include the obsolete " `sblood"; "geez", from Jesus; and "zounds", from "Christ's wounds" via " `swounds".